skip to log on skip to main content

 {video}

-If you’re intending to sell your business, you’ll want to put your best foot forward.
+If you intend to sell your business, you’ll want to put your best foot forward.
 The financial position of your business will need to be crystal clear to attract buyers.

 Having years of accurate financial data should not only make the sales process quicker and easier, but it might also boost the sale price of the business.

-If you get in the habit of dipping into your personal savings to fund your business or run business expenses through your personal accounts, potential buyers might not understand the true financial position of your business.
+It can be problematic if you get in the habit of dipping into your personal savings to fund your business or run business expenses through your personal accounts – potential buyers might not understand the true financial position of your business.

 Next steps